stt-datacore/website/static/pages/howtoedit.md

 Then on the **Set** drodown, switch from *Draft* to *Ready*.
 If you want to update multiple pages, you can go back and open a different crew page.
 Once you accumulated all the changes you want, click on the **Publish** button.

-If you are on the collaborators list, this will immediately start a build of the website and it will be live in ~20 minutes.
-If you're not in the collaborators list, this will publish a PR on GitHub and once approved by a collaborator, it will be built and live in ~20 minutes.
+If you are on the collaborators list, this will immediately start a build of the website and it will be live in under 10 minutes.
+If you're not in the collaborators list, this will publish a PR on GitHub and once approved by a collaborator, it will be built and live in under 10 minutes.

 ###Thank you!